watty62/SOD/README.md

 ---

 ### Scottish Health Boards
-There are currently fourteen Health Boards in Scotland
+There are currently fourteen Health Boards in Scotland.

+No open data found.

 - NHS Ayrshire and Arran
 - NHS Borders